circleci/circleci-docs/jekyll/_ccie/logging.md

 ## Integrating with Syslog

-CirclecI Builders integrate with the `syslog` facility.  `Syslog` is a widely used standard for logging, and most agents integrate with it out of the box.
+CircleCI Builders integrate with the `syslog` facility.  `Syslog` is a widely used standard for logging, and most agents integrate with it out of the box.
 You can configure the builder machines to emit logs to the `syslog` facility by setting `CIRCLE_LOG_TO_SYSLOG` to `true` in the launch configuration:

 ```
 #!/bin/bash